TuneSail/TuneSail.github.io/source/_posts/2014-01-19-dream-theater-solitary-shell-solo.markdown

 <br/><br/>

-If you liked that, [Overture 1928](http://www.youtube.com/watch?v=hNKjuC2kSPs) is another awesome Dream Theater song.
+[Overture 1928](http://www.youtube.com/watch?v=hNKjuC2kSPs) is another great Dream Theater song, if you want to listen to some more.
 [Dance of Eternity](http://www.youtube.com/watch?v=ZhedP71N9gQ) is Dream Theater's most complex piece, with over 128 time signature changes.

-Finally, if you have 24 minutes to spare, [Octavarium](http://www.youtube.com/watch?v=ZVMIk3xYaYo) is Dream Theater's longest song, and is a great introduction to the band.
+Finally, if you have 24 minutes to spare, [Octavarium](http://www.youtube.com/watch?v=ZVMIk3xYaYo) is Dream Theater's longest song, and a great introduction to the band.